shadowwkl/An-Analysis-of-Human-centered-Geolocation/README.md

 >
 `net = vl_simplenn_tidy(net)`
 ### Model link
-You can download the models at the my [home page](http://homes.esat.kuleuven.be/~kwang/).
+You can download the models at my [home page](http://homes.esat.kuleuven.be/~kwang/).

 ## Citation
 If you use our models, or come up with some ideas from this paper, please cite as following: